Obiajulu-gif/sorting_algorithms/README.md

 # sorting_algorithms
-this is a milestone project on sorting algorithm
+this is a milestone project on sorting algorithm by Okoye Emmanuel Obiajulu